 Market Risk.
 Market risk is the risk that a particular security owned by the Fund or the Shares in general may fall in value, including the possible loss of the entire principal amount that you invest.
 Securities are subject to market fluctuations caused by such factors as economic, political, regulatory or market developments, changes in interest rates and perceived trends in securities prices, and changes in investors' perceptions of the financial condition of an issuer or the general condition of the relevant stock market, such as the current market volatility.
 Overall security values could decline generally or could underperform other investments.
 In addition, local, regional or global events such as war, acts of terrorism, spread of infectious diseases or other public health issues, recessions, or other events could have a significant negative impact on the Fund and its investments.
-For example, the COVID-19 pandemic and efforts to contain its spread resulted in extreme volatility in the financial markets.
-While the development of vaccines has slowed the spread of the disease, there is no guarantee that the vaccines will be effective against emerging variants of the disease.
-As the global pandemic illustrated, such events may affect certain regions, sectors and industries more significantly than others.
-Such events could result in disruptions to trading markets and could also adversely affect the prices and liquidity of the Fund's holdings.
-Any of such circumstances could materially negatively impact the value of Shares and result in increased market volatility.
-During any such events, Shares may trade at a greater premium or discount to its NAV.
+Such events may affect certain regions, sectors and industries more significantly than others.
+Such events could also adversely affect the prices and liquidity of the Fund's portfolio securities or other instruments and could result in disruptions to trading markets.
+Any of such circumstances could materially negatively impact the value of the Fund's Shares and result in increased market volatility.
+During any such events, the Fund's Shares may trade at an increased premium or discount to its NAV.

 Mid-Capitalization Risk.
-Through its investments on EFA LEAP Options, the Fund is subject to certain risks associated with investments in the securities of mid-capitalization companies.
+Through its investments in QQQ LEAP Options, the Fund is subject to certain risks associated with investments in the securities of mid-capitalization companies.
 Mid-capitalization companies may be less stable and more susceptible to adverse developments in comparison to large-capitalization companies.
 Additionally, the securities of mid-capitalization companies may be more volatile and less liquid than those of large-capitalization companies.
 Stock prices of mid-capitalization companies may be more vulnerable to adverse business or economic developments than those of large-capitalization companies.
 Since stocks of mid-capitalization companies may also be less liquid than those of large-capitalization companies, it may be difficult for the Fund to buy and sell shares of mid-capitalization companies during these times.
 Mid-capitalization companies generally may have less diverse product lines than large-capitalization companies and are more susceptible to adverse developments related to their products.